albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 as generated or provided by various online services.

 Click ``Load from Flight Plan`` to generate the route string from the currently loaded flight plan.
+This will append and read the string on the top of the list.

 The top of the dialog holds the route description input field, while the center half shows any messages, warnings or errors that occur during reading.
 The string is read automatically while entering it into the input field.
 The lower part provides a quick help.

+.. role:: dim-style

+The input field is split into two sections.
+The top most can cover several lines and is is shown using **bold text**.
+This is the active section which is read and the results are shown in the output.
+The lower text can be seen as a kind of a notepad, is displayed in :dim-style:`gray color` and is ignored for reading.
+The two sections are separated by an empty line.
+All texts are saved on exit.

 The menu button |Menu Button| provides a dropdown menu than can be used to customize the generated route string.